-The objective of this process is to identify Green Habitat Cores within the area of interest using the following criteria:
+The objective of this process is to identify Green Habitat Cores within the area of interest using the following criteria:12

-- Habitat core minimum area at 100 acres (40.5 hectares) - Includes pasture/hay, cultivated, grassland, forested, scrub/shrub, barren, wetlands, and open water as valid land cover types - Excludes all developed lands - Fragmenting features include roads, railroads, and HUC-12 watershed boundaries - Topographic diversity - Wetland presence and diversity - Soil type and diversity, using SSURGO and the "mukey" attribute - Core compactness using an area:compactness ratio - A. Prepare the data inputs required for the Green Infrastructure methodology - a.
+- Habitat core minimum area at 100 acres (40.5 hectares); 10 acre (~4.04 hectares) minimum threshold used for American Samoa and Guam - Includes pasture/hay, cultivated, grassland, forested, scrub/shrub, barren, wetlands, and open water as valid land cover types - Excludes all developed lands - Fragmenting features include roads, railroads, and HUC-12 watershed boundaries - Topographic diversity - Wetland presence and diversity - Soil type and diversity, using SSURGO and the "mukey" attribute - Core compactness using an area:compactness ratio - A. Prepare the data inputs required for the Green Infrastructure methodology - a.
 Consistent projections among inputs - b.
-Consistent resolutions among raster inputs - B. Develop habitat cores using a pre-existing Green Infrastructure "Create Cores" python script or by creating your own.
+Consistent resolutions among raster inputs - B. Develop habitat cores using a pre-existing Green Infrastructure "Create Cores" python script13 or by creating your own.
 For this assessment, NEMAC modified the python script based on the Esri Green Infrastructure methodology - a.
 Run script to generate a raster dataset of Habitat Cores using the regional boundary data as the area of interest (with a 2 kilometer buffer applied) - C. Convert the resulting raster to Core polygons - D. Add field "acres" as float field type.
 Calculate the geometry of each Core in acres to ensure that all Cores are a minimum 100 acres in area - E. Create field to become a unique id per Core - a.
-Add field "core\id" as a long integer field type.
-Calculate "core\id" to match field "FID" or "OBJECTID" - F. This resulting dataset is the Habitat Cores (no distinction between Blue or Green)
+Add field "core_id" as a long integer field type.
+Calculate "core_id" to match field "FID" or "OBJECTID" - F. This resulting dataset is the Habitat Cores (no distinction between Blue or Green)